-The FAIRTRADE Mark is recognised around the world.
-Almost three quarters of UK shoppers tell us that they use it to decide whether a product is ethical.
+The core FAIRTRADE Mark is recognised around the world.
+An amazing 93% of UK shoppers recognise and 83% trust it when deciding whether a product is ethical.

-The FAIRTRADE Mark is a registered certification label for products sourced from producers in developing countries.
+The FAIRTRADE Marks is a registered certification labels for products sourced from producers in developing countries.

 The Mark is used only on products certified in accordance with Fairtrade Standards and on promotional materials to encourage people to buy Fairtrade products.

 As Fairtrade has grown we have developed new ways to connect farmers to business to increase their Fairtrade sales, bring more Fairtrade benefits to them and give you more ways to support Fairtrade farmers through your shopping.